Racing tablet app (B2C). Freelance project, Amsterdam (2015).

-The user is a car racer who has just competed in an event.
-The racer uses this app to evaluate the race, review the performance and get very concrete insights on how and where to improve.
+User scenario: race driver who has just competed in an event, and uses this app to evaluate the race, review the performance and get very concrete insights on how and where to improve.

-Data from the timing system allows to evaluate the performance and it is available for all competitors.
+Firstly, data from the timing system is especially relevant to evaluate the performance and it is available for all competitors.
 As a result, the racer can compare himself to other racers on laptime, but also section specific split times, things like trend in the laptime (up/down as the race evolves) and the race development in terms of position (moving up/down in the field).

 Secondly, data from the racer himself allows to analyze the strong points and development points like the car performance (avg revs, temps, fuel usage, tire condition, steering balance, etc.).